EliziumNet/Loopz/resources/docs/bulk-renamer.md

 ${day}, ${mon} and ${year} also become available for use in *With* or *Paste*.

 Typically, *With* is literal text which is used to replace the *Pattern* match and is inserted according to the anchor parameters and *Relation*.
-When using *With*, whatever is defined in the *anchor* match is not removed from the pipeline's name (this is different to how *Paste* works).
+When using *With*, whatever is defined in the *anchor* match **IS** removed from the pipeline's name and requires the user to re-insert it with '${_a}' inside *With* if so required.
+The reason for this is that when *With* is not present, the *Pattern* match content is inserted verbatim next to the *Anchor* either before or after.
+But if we use a *With*, then the user has full control over where-abouts the *Anchor* is inserted inside *With*, so *Relation* is redundant.

-## Troubleshooting / Common Errors
+## :radioactive: Troubleshooting / Common Errors

 Most issues that occur with using *Rename-Many* is as the result of not defining a regex pattern correctly.
 These clearly can only be fixed, by reviewing the pattern and adjusting accordingly.